richardschoen/QshOni/samples/readme.md

 Log in as the ```POSTGRES``` user profile on an IBM i 5250 session or submit the command as the ```POSTGRES``` user or other authorized Postgres database user.

-The following example calls the Postgres pg_dump command internally to back up the selected database.
+The following example calls the Postgres pg_dump command internally to back up the selected ```gitbucket```database.
 After the backup the tar command is used to validate that the backup output tar file is not corrupted.

 ```
       PGDUMP DATABASE(gitbucket)